kwwong1284/kwwong1284/README.md

 Here are some ideas to get you started:

-- 🌱 I’m currently learning c
+- 🌱 I’m currently learning C
 - 📫 How to reach me: 1155131284@link.cuhk.edu.hk
 -->